-While Bangkok boasts it luxury malls, fancy dining and sky bars, Chiang Mai takes pride in religious sites, wildlife, and pristine nature.
+While Bangkok boasts it luxury malls, fancy dining, and sky bars, Chiang Mai takes pride in religious sites, wildlife, and pristine nature.
 With the elephant camps, mountains and valleys on all sides, magnificent Buddhist temples, and Lana ruins, so many things to do and see in Chiang Mai that can seem a little overwhelming to first visitors.
 To simplify things, follow our guide to start your journey at the “Rose of North Thailand”

 As a gateway to northern Thailand (700 km north of Bangkok), Chiang Mai is easily accessible by air, rail, and bus.
 The most common route to Chiang Mai is from Bangkok.
 Due to the large distance between these two cities, a flight is the best choice to save time.
 The flight’s cost starts from 1,000 baht to 5,000 baht for 60 - 70 minutes on the sky, depending on the airline and the tourist season.
 Traveling by train is also convenient and popular, with a range of options from overnight sleeper trains to express ones, which depart from Bangkok’s Hua Lamphong Station.
 The trip will take between 12 and 15 hours with the cost varies from 800 - 2,000 baht depending on the level of the comfort you want.
 Despite the lengthy time, the train offers an opportunity to experience some of Thailand’s beautiful sceneries as you make your way to the north.
-The cheapest way to get to Chiang Mai from Bangkok is on a bus.
-Bus run roughly every hour, departing from Bangkok Mo Chit Station.
+The cheapest way to get to Chiang Mai from Bangkok is by bus.
+The bus runs roughly every hour, departing from Bangkok Mo Chit Station.
 The journey takes 9 - 12 hours to complete.
 The prices vary depending on which type of bus you opt for but expect somewhere between 450 and 850 baht.

 The best time to visit Chiang Mai is between October and April when the weather is perfect for all kinds of outdoor activities.
 January is always considered the best month with a high influx of visitors.
 If you love mango, plan a trip in March when this fruit is ripping.
 November is the time of Loy Krathong festival - the most attractive lantern festival in Chiang Mai.
 Temperatures are at their peak in April but it’s also the time for the craziest celebration of the country: Songkran - the famous water festival which will last about 5 days.
 May can be called the month of Buddha because he was born, enlightened, and died this month.
 Temperatures can rise up to 40 Celsius degree but you still can enjoy the beaches and head out after the sunset.
 June to October is the rainy season so this may not the best time for jungle trekking and photography.
 But if you are looking for a quiet holiday in an ancient town, then this is the time for you.